-The study programme has completed the ordinary accreditation procedure, which includes (i) obtaining the opinion of the Regional Coordination Committee (CoReCo), (ii) prior verification by CUN (National University Council) of the teaching regulations and (iii) verification of the teaching requirements by ANVUR (cf. AVA procedure for initial accreditation of newly established programmes).
-In this case, the Italian institution (or institutions) that intend to apply for the EA give notice to the ANVUR and CUN, which is the last to decide on the equivalence of the teaching system for a national degree class/interclass.
+The study programme has completed the ordinary accreditation procedure, which includes (i) obtaining the opinion of the Regional Coordination Committee (CoReCo), (ii) prior verification by the CUN (National University Council) of the teaching regulations and (iii) verification of the teaching requirements by ANVUR (cf. AVA procedure for initial accreditation of newly established programmes).
+In this case, the Italian institution (or institutions) that intend to apply for the EA give notice to the ANVUR and the CUN, which is the last to decide on the equivalence of the teaching system for a national class/ interclass degree.